 From June 2013 through December 2014, the Company operated its retail business through its wholly-owned subsidiary, IMNY Retail Management, LLC ("Retail Management").
 Retail Management launched an e-commerce platform under the Company's Isaac Mizrahi Brand in May 2014.
 With the Ripka Brand acquisition, the Company also acquired the rights to the Ripka e-commerce site.
-The Company opened its first retail store in June 2013 in Southampton, New York (the "Southampton Store") and opened its second retail store in Atlanta, GA (the "Georgia Store") in March 2014.
 In December 2014, the Company decided to discontinue its retail stores.
-The Company's retail operation was treated as discontinued operations and prior periods presented have been reclassified to give effect to this change (see Note 8, Discontinued Operations, to the Unaudited Condensed Consolidated Financial Statements).
+The Company's retail operations are treated as discontinued operations and prior periods presented have been reclassified to give effect to this change (see Note 8, Discontinued Operations, to the Unaudited Condensed Consolidated Financial Statements).